 Growth marketers who rely on paid media have their work cut out for them.
 Each platform comes with numerous formats, tons of pricing models, and a variety of audiences to target—not to mention its share of “secrets,” or tips and tricks that let the knowledgeable growth marketer get benefits beyond most advertisers.
 Add to that a need for testing, analysis, and revision, and you’re looking at a serious amount of time and skill.
 Anyword has, over the years, spent over $250M on paid ads, so we know what we’re talking about.
 It’s not easy by any stretch.

-You’ve got 2,200 characters (plus emojis) to insert keywords that are essential to your brand.
+Instagram captions copywriting is limited to the fact that you’ve got 2,200 characters (plus emojis) to insert keywords that are essential to your brand.
 You should use phrases that appeal to emotions, and stick in a few CTAs as well.
 But keep in mind that Instagram displays only two rows of text “above the fold”, i.e., the user must click to see the rest of the text, which they tend not to do.
 It’s therefore vital to grab their attention with those first words.

 You also get 30 hashtags – use these as keywords for each and every image that you put up so that people will discover you among the 95 million pics that are posted every day.